mainkoon81/Study-R-Visualization/README.md

 ggplot(aes(x=gender, y=age), data = subset(pf, !is.na(gender))) +
   geom_boxplot() + stat_summary(fun.y=mean, geom='point', shape=4)
 ```
 Since male users on avg are a bit younger, we might actually think a simple 'male-to-female comparison' doesn't capture their substantial differences in friend_count.
 Let's look at median_friend_count by age and gender instead.
-Then we can see that nearly everywhere the median friend count is larger for women than it is for men. `+ geom_line(stat, fun.y)`
+Then we can see that nearly everywhere the median friend count is larger for women than it is for men. `+ geom_line(aes(color), stat, fun.y)`
 ```
 ggplot(aes(x=age, y=friend_count), data = subset(pf, !is.na(gender))) +
   geom_line(aes(color=gender), stat='summary', fun.y=median)